vegabook/bbuffy/README.md

 For Terminal users: yes long as you use both gRPC server (this software), and client, on the same machine.

 ## Dependencies
-This is a python package and depends on Python 3.10+
+This is the server component of the gRPC client <-> server pairing.
+It is a python package and depends on Python 3.10+

 ## Clients
 _todo_